UniBreakfast/httpity/README.md

 # HTTPity

 [npm link](https://www.npmjs.com/package/httpity)

-A small wrapper-module around the built in `http` module.
+It's a small wrapper-module around the built in `http` module.
 It provides additional utitity getters, setters and methods on `request` and `response` objects (they are actually added to `IncomingMessage` and `ServerResponse` prototypes of course).
+It is great with passing strings or JSON-objects, handling cookies, querystrings and MIME types.

 ## Installation
 ```